visgl/deck.gl/docs/api-reference/mapbox/overview.md

 This module integrates deck.gl into the Mapbox GL JS API-compatible ecosystem.

-- It synchronises a deck.gl `MapView` with the [mapbox-gl camera](https://docs.mapbox.com/mapbox-gl-js/guides/#camera).
+- It synchronizes a deck.gl `MapView` with the [mapbox-gl camera](https://docs.mapbox.com/mapbox-gl-js/guides/#camera).
 - It allows deck.gl to be used with mapbox-gl [controls](https://docs.mapbox.com/mapbox-gl-js/api/markers) and [plugins](https://docs.mapbox.com/mapbox-gl-js/plugins/) such as `NavigationControl`, `GeolocateControl` and `mapbox-gl-geocoder`.
 - It adds the option to interleave deck.gl layers with the base map layers, such as drawing behind map labels, z-occlusion between deck.gl 3D objects and Mapbox buildings, etc.